mcpython4-coding/Documentation/mcpython/client/state/ui/UIPartButton.md

             :param on_press: called together with x and y on press on the button  todo: change to include button
             :param on_hover: called on every mouse move on the button with the mouse x and y
             :param on_try_press: called when the button is pressed during an in-active phase of the button with x and y
-            :param enabled: if the button should be enabled from the start
+            :param enable: if the button should be enabled from the start
             :param has_hovering_state: if the button has an state different from normal when the mouse is over it